Are you considering mole removal? If so, you may be wondering about the chances of your mole growing back after removal.

-Most moles are harmless and are usually pink, brown or tan and come with distinct borders.
-Some moles develop from melanocytes which are cells that make a pigment called melanin.
-Melanin is responsible for giving our skin and hair their natural colour and protecting our body from ultraviolet (UV) radiation.
+Moles, medically known as nevi (singular: nevus), are visible, circumscribed, and chronic lesions that can be found on the skin or mucosa.
+They can appear similar to other common skin lesions such as skin tags, freckles, and seborrheic keratosis.
+Moles may develop from melanocytes, which are cells that make a pigment called melanin.
+Melanin gives our skin and hair their natural color and protects our body from ultraviolet (UV) radiation.
 As people with lighter skin have less natural protection from UV, they are more likely to develop new moles after exposure to the sun.
 In addition, their moles tend to be darker too.

-Atypical moles, or dysplastic nevi, is the term used to describe unusual looking moles.
+Atypical moles, or dysplastic nevi, is the term used to describe unusual-looking moles.
 By unusual, we mean that they are:

 Atypical moles are often mistaken for melanoma or cancerous moles.
 But they are not necessarily cancerous or precancerous.
 With that said, a dysplastic or atypical nevus has a higher chance of developing into melanoma.

 Certain things can cause the appearance of moles to change over time, such as hormonal changes during pregnancy and exposure to sunlight.
 These changes usually include the darkening or development of new moles.
 It is good to familiarise yourself with the lesions on your body so you would know if any change is normal or not.
 If a mole becomes dysplastic, it might be a sign that it has developed melanoma.
 You should definitely get your mole evaluated as soon as possible.

 There are many methods of mole removal available in Singapore, including really cheap mole removal options which I highly discourage as they are not effective.
 Some of the methods that are recognized as legitimate options by doctors are: